lanceturbes/anywhere-fitness-backend/endpoints.md

 ### Join a Class

 This endpoint requires a token in the header to know who's making the request.
 Can be either a client or instructor, but **must be logged in**.
+If a user is already a member of the class they are trying to join, the request will fail.

 **Endpoint**: `[GET] /api/classes/:id/join`